TheOddler/aplai/report/report.md

 While we didn't take one of the given options of the extra assignment, we did extend the given assignments:

-* We implemented sudoku for dynamic dimensions (NxN) instead of the regular 9x9
+- We implemented Sudoku for dynamic dimensions (NxN) instead of the regular 9x9
-* We implemented a different (and faster) viewpoint for Shikaku (as explained in the 4)
+- We implemented a different (and faster) viewpoint for Shikaku (as explained in the 4)

 We did this because it came naturally during the development of our solution.
 We found it a fun challenge to allow for more sizes of Sudoku, and the alternative viewpoint of Shikaku came from a desire to make a faster solution.